■ Current Economic Trends

 ■ Statistical Appendices

-The cyclical indicator of the coincident composite index fell 0.1 points in March, as well as the cyclical indicator of the leading composite index, to 98.5 and 98.2, respectively.
+In January 2023, both the cyclical indicator of the coincident composite index and the cyclical indicator of the leading composite index fell 0.4 points and 0.3 points month-on-month, respectively.

 Providing Economic Forecast and Macroeconomic Policy Direction, the Groundwork for a Brighter Future